Zigmata/ReQuest/README.md

 ### Instructions

 1. Clone this sucker and install the dependencies into your choice of environment.
 2. Make sure your .gitignore is set up properly if you are running a public repo.
-You're going to want to ignore `config.yaml` in addition to your defaults.
 3. Set your environment variables:
    > The first three variables are only needed if you are running mongoDB with authentication.
   - MONGO_USER: The user you created in mongoDB for the bot's specific access.